rorhug/tcal/README.md

 - A list of recent manual/auto attempts to sync, whether they succeeded and how many events were changed
 - The ability your friends by email

-[TODO find a screenshot of home UI logged in]

 When exam timetables came out in the Winter of 2016, I built a scraper for that too.
 This put each exam time, place, course code, student exam number and even [seat number](#Reveal-seat-numbers) into your calendar.

 <img src="images/exam-event.png" width="270" alt="exam event details in mac calendar">